dehne/InSlide/README.md

 This an Arduino support library for a strange and nearly useless type of input device consisting of one or more mechanical seven-segment display modules each of whose content the user sets by operating the module's three sliders to form the digits the user wishes to input.
-After setting the digits for the desited input value in this way, the value of the digits may be read using the library.
+After setting the digits for the desired input value in this way, the value of the digits may be read using the library.
 (How the user signals when it's time to read the device is not a part of this library.)